brunoformagio/unapi/README.md

 | UNAPI_TEMP_EXTRACTION | Temperature for field extraction | 0.1 |
 | UNAPI_TEMP_CHAT | Temperature for chat responses | 0.7 |
 | UNAPI_TEMP_API | Temperature for API calls | 0.2 |

+## Code Quality

+This project uses Biome.js for linting and formatting to ensure a consistent code style and quality.

+- Use `pnpm lint` to check for code issues
+- Use `pnpm lint:fix` to automatically fix issues
+- Use `pnpm format` to check formatting
+- Use `pnpm format:fix` to fix formatting issues

+For more details on code style rules and configuration, see [LINTING.md](./LINTING.md).

 ## License